Contact Info

 In Lieu of a PhD

-Normally, the Department of Anthropology does not offer a standalone master's degree.
-However, if a student fails to maintain satisfactory progress toward the completion of the PhD, they may withdraw from the PhD program with a master's degree in lieu of a PhD if all requirements for the MA have been met.
+The Department of Anthropology does not offer a standalone master's degree, but completion of the master's degree along the way to the PhD is a required step in the process of earning the PhD.
+The Department of Anthropology requires 42 credit units for the award of an MA degree without a thesis.
+If a student fails to maintain satisfactory progress toward the completion of the PhD, they may withdraw from the PhD program with a master's degree in lieu of a PhD if all aforementioned requirements for the MA have been met.

 Philosophy of Teaching